JDDev0/WorldMaster/README.md

 *world*: Enables the use of /world "add", "remove", "renew" and "set_..."<br>
 *permission*: Enables the whole command /permission<br>
 *elevator*: Enables the use of /elevator "make", "create", "remove", "add_floor", "remove_floor" and "set_speed"<br>
-*teleporter*: Enables the use of /teleporter "create", "delete", "add", "remove", "add_position" and "remove_position"<br>
+*teleporter*: Enables the use of /teleporter "create", "delete", "add", "remove", "add_position", "edit_position" and "remove_position"<br>
 *chunk_loader*: Enables the whole command /chunk_loader<br>
 *reload_config*: Enables the whole command /reload_config<br>
 *inventory*: Enables the whole command /inventory<br>